 Learn more about types of dementia

-After completing the micro-course “Dementia Discovery: Understanding dementia and the brain”, here are some additional micro-courses to build your knowledge about specific types of dementia and potential underlying changes in the brain.
+After completing the short-course “Dementia Discovery: Understanding dementia and the brain”, here are some additional short-courses to build your knowledge about specific types of dementia and potential underlying changes in the brain.

 Providing care and support

 Empathy and a person-centred approach are key for supporting people living with dementia.